ucfoundation/tac/proposals/flowmap.md

 ## Release methodology and mechanics

-flowmap.gl:
+#### flowmap.gl

 We use semantic versioning.
 For a new release a new branch is created into which pull requests are merged.
-Then, it's merged into master.
+Then, it's merged into master a the release is published.

-Flowmap.blue:
+#### Flowmap.blue

 No release system at the moment.
 Changes and improvements are published to the website once a PR is merged to master.